ibm-cloud-docs/pattern-pvs-aix-resiliency/overview.md

 # Overview
 {: #overview}

 The Deploying Resilient AIX workloads on Power Virtual Server pattern deploys a multi-region solution on PowerVS that includes backup, high availability, and disaster recovery.
 This pattern can be used to provide an all-in approach for deploying a resilient power architecture within the PowerVS for AIX workloads.
 The solution does not address application or database level high available design.
+Test.

 • It can support up to 99.99% infrastructure availability when deployed as a multi-region.